SEEDIUM

 Client's goals:

-The client's MVP version of their SMS marketing platform had significant market success.
+The client's MVP version of the SMS marketing platform had significant market success.
 However, when the project required scaling, the company lost its sole developer and needed to find a new team to take the product to the next level.
 That's where Seedium came in.

 Solutions we provided:

-- Conducted code refactoring to eliminate technical debt
+• Conducted code refactoring to eliminate technical debt.

-- Migrated from a monolithic architecture to microservices to improve product performance and scalability
+• Migrated from a monolithic architecture to microservices to improve product performance and scalability.

-- Migrated from JavaScript to TypeScript to improve product stability and simplify long-term support
+• Migrated from JavaScript to TypeScript to improve product stability and simplify long-term support.

-- Set up CI/CD pipelines to ensure rapid, high-quality delivery.
+• Set up CI/CD pipelines to ensure rapid, high-quality delivery.

-The updated version of the product enabled the client's business to grow actively, increasing the user base from 300 to over 5,000.
+The updated version of the product enabled the client's business to grow rapidly, increasing the user base from 300 to over 5,000.
 Today, the product has evolved into a multifunctional communication platform serving more than 7 industries.

 Feel free to check out the full case study here.

-How to scale a SaaS application
+How to Scale SaaS Applications

 Read also: Scaling Your Business with Scalable Software Architecture

-Seedium case study #3: Picflow - SaaS platform for professional photographers
+Seedium Case Study #3: Picflow - SaaS Platform for Professional Photographers

 Let's delve into another SaaS project from our portfolio that demonstrates the importance of architectural scalability for product growth.